melonDS-emu/melonDS/README.md

 ## How to use

 You need an original copy of "Kingdom Hearts 358/2 Days" in order to dump it into a NDS file.
-Only then you will be able to use the emulator.
+Place that file inside the rom folder, and name it game.nds.
+Only then you will be able to use the emulator properly.

 ## How to build